ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 To indicate that a name should not be reassigned (treated as a constant in type-checking), use the `Final` qualifier.
 For example, `MAX_SIZE: Final[int] = 100` tells the type checker that `MAX_SIZE` should never be re-bound to a different value or type.
-Attempting to assign to it elsewhere would be a static error.
+Attempting to assign to it elsewhere produces a type error.
 You can also mark classes as `final` using `@typing.final` decorator, which means the class is not intended to be subclassed.
 Similarly, marking a method with `@final` means it should not be overridden in subclasses.
-This is purely for the type checker/linters; Python won't prevent subclassing or overriding at runtime, but it helps catch design violations in large projects.
+This is purely for type checker and linters; Python won't prevent subclassing or overriding at runtime, but it helps catch design violations in large projects.
-Using Final is useful for constants or to explicitly close off class hierarchies when appropriate.
+Using `Final` is useful for constants or to explicitly close off class hierarchies when appropriate.

 ### Annotated Types (PEP 593)

-The `typing.Annotated` type was introduced to enrich type hints with additional metadata.
+`Annotated` was added in Python 3.9 to enrich type annotations with additional metadata that third-party consumers can use.
+It supports use-cases like data validation, ORM field specifications, or units attached to values, all while keeping the primary type information.

-Its syntax is `Annotated[T, X]` where T is a normal type and X is metadata (which can be any value, often a class or string).
+Its syntax is `Annotated[T, X]` where `T` is a normal type and `X` is metadata (which can be any value, often a class or string).
 This metadata can be used by frameworks or tools at runtime or by linters for additional validation.
-For instance, one could annotate a type with a range:
-`Annotated[int, Between(0, 100)]` to indicate an int that should lie between 0 and 100.
+For instance, one can annotate a type with a range, as in `Annotated[int, Between(0, 100)]` to indicate an `int` that should lie between 0 and 100.
-The Python interpreter and core type checkers mostly ignore the second argument of Annotated (they treat the variable as just type T), but specific libraries can inspect it.
+The Python interpreter and core type checkers mostly ignore the second argument of `Annotated` (they treat the variable as just type `T`), but specific libraries can inspect it.
-This was added in Python 3.9 to support use-cases like data validation, ORM field specifications, or units attached to values, all while keeping the primary type information.
-In short, `Annotated` wraps a base type with extra info that third-party consumers can use.

 ### Type Guards (PEP 647)